ManhTrinhNguyen/Python-Devops/README.md

 JSON is a standard format that all programming languages understand and usally when 2 applications communicate with each other which are written in different languages and with different technologies with JSON they have common format for communication and this request module basically gives us this JSON function to read the JSON format that GitLab sent us .
 So JSON function will read the JSON response from GitLab and turn it into one of the Python Data Types

+## Boto Library (AWS SDK for Python)

+AWS pretty complex It has tons of Services and Components, and they are projects that run 100 or 1000 of servers and create 100 or 1000 of resousrces on AWS .
+As we saw in Terraform module, it's much more efficient to automate the process of creating servers and configuring them, than doing all work manually .
+So I created Terraform projects that automate creating EC2 instance with all the needed resources like SG, key pair, as well as automated EKS .
+As well as automated EKS Cluster creation and configuration .

+What about automating repetitive maintenance tasks like backups and cleanups or updating 100 servers by adding new tags to them or doing heath checks and monitoring on these 100 of server or cluster components one of the way doing that by writing Python program

+Python has a library called `Boto` that makes it possible to work with AWS `resources` .

+ - I can create resources, configure resources fetch the data about them and do all sorts operations on  my AWS account

+!!!
+NOTE : Even though Terraform and python can both do some of the same things of of IaC provisioning it is importnant to know which tool to use for which specific tasks, and .